 Note to drafters: The option of 5 days should only be included where the Commonwealth intends to use the Pan-European Public Procurement On-Line (PEPPOL) framework under any resultant Contract.
 If the Commonwealth does not intend to use the PEPPOL framework, the 5 day option and note to tenderers should be removed prior to RFT release.

 Note to tenderers: The selection of 5 or 20 days below will depend on whether the PEPPOL framework has been agreed by the Commonwealth and the Contractor.
-This will be determined based on the tenderer’s response to clause 2.9 of Annex A to Attachment A in to the Conditions of Tender.
+This will be determined based on the tenderer’s response to clause 2.9 of Annex A to Attachment A to the Conditions of Tender.

-If a claim is Approved under clause 7.8.13, payment shall be made within 30 days after the Approval.
+If a claim is Approved under clause 7.8.13, payment shall be made within [INSERT 5 or 20] days after the Approval.
 If a claim is rejected and resubmitted, processing of the resubmitted claim shall be subject to the same conditions as if it were the original claim.

 The Commonwealth shall review progress made in the delivery of Cost Reimbursement Supplies when the cumulative amount of claims submitted by the Contractor against a relevant annex to the SOW totals 25%, 50% and 75% of the amount allocated in Attachment B for those Cost Reimbursement Supplies.